RyanJulyan/Flask-BDA/README.md

 > Desktop, Web & Mobile

-> Environments include: Docker / AWS / Shared hosting.
+> Environments include: Docker / AWS Serverless / Heroku / Shared hosting.

 # Requirements
 * Download and install [Python](https://www.python.org/downloads/) (suggested 3.8.6) if you do not already have it installed.